-- there might be issues with the data integration
+- There might be issues with the data integration

-- processing the cube data can take a long time in case the amount of data is huge
+- Processing the cube data can take a long time in case the amount of data is huge

 It is fair to say that these are important factors that lead to heated discussions of OLAP becoming too expensive and cumbersome as compared to other approaches.

-Of course, depending on your business model, the structure of your business data, and infrastructure, some pros and cons can overweigh the others.
+Of course, depending on your business model, the structure of your business data, and infrastructure, some pros and cons can outweigh the others.
 While OLAP processing technology can be the perfect data analysis choice for one business, it might mismatch another one.